FAQ

 If the application is approved by Foothills County, additional studies would be required at the Development Permit application stage.

-Walton has completed an updated Transportation Impact Assessment (TIA) to understand transportation impacts (pedestrian, wheeled, and vehicle traffic) that result from the development of the Oxbow lands.
-The purpose of the TIA is to evaluate the impact of the proposed Oxbow development on the surrounding Foothills County road network.
+Walton is completing an updated Transportation Impact Assessment (TIA) to understand transportation impacts (pedestrian, wheeled, and vehicle traffic) that result from the development of the Oxbow lands.
+The purpose of the TIA is to evaluate the impact of the proposed Oxbow development on the surrounding Foothill County road network.
 The study findings identify the necessary upgrades as Oxbow development phases are completed.

 • For the build out Stage 1 (2027) – Build community access intersection at Dunbow Road and 96 Street with southbound/northbound stop sign.

-• Additional infrastructure improvements are proposed to occur in 2032 and 2037 as Stages 2, 3 and 4 are built out, including (but not limited to) signalized ramps southbound and northbound at Highway 2 and Dunbow Road and and roundabouts at 80 Street/96 Street and Dunbow Road.
+• Additional infrastructure improvements are proposed to occur in 2032 and 2037 as Stages 2, 3 and 4 are built out, including (but not limited to) signalized ramps southbound and northbound at Highway 2 and Dunbow Road and construction of roundabouts at 80 Street and 96 Street along Dunbow Road.

 For a summary of the transportation network improvements recommended by the TIA, please click here.

-The developer will be responsible for paying for the road network improvements that are required to the surrounding area that are triggered by the Oxbow lands development.
+The developer will be responsible for paying its share for the road network improvements that are required to the surrounding area that are triggered by the staged development of the Oxbow lands.

 As noted in the previous question, Foothills County completed two functional planning studies (FPS 2016 and FPS 2022) to determine the future cross section of Dunbow Road from Highway 2A (Macleod Trail) to 112 Street E.